appium/appium/docs/en/writing-running-appium/ios/ios-tvos.md

 ## tvOS support

-- Appium 1.13.0+ has tvOS support via XCUITest driver.
+- Appium 1.13.0+ has tvOS support via XCUITest driver
-    - Apple TV 4K does not support since ios-deploy does not work for wireless devices
+    - It does not work on Apple TV 4K since ios-deploy does not work on such wireless devices

 ## Setup